freerange/site/soups/weeklinks/week-318-links.snip.markdown

 > Habitat is an external brain.
 It does things in response to your interactions with your digital-physical environment using behavior-driven development style tests.
 (Think self-hosted Google Now meets If This Then That).

 I mentioned [Habitat](https://github.com/memespring/habitat) way back in [week 279](/week-279) but thought I'd mention it again given that Richard's written up a talk he recently gave at Fosdem 2015.
-I've not tried it but am pretty excited by the possibilities. {by chris-roo}
+I've not tried it but am pretty excited by the possibilities. {by chris-roos}

 ### [Why the hell not?](https://signalvnoise.com/posts/3854-why-the-hell-not)